Bio

 Professional

-• General Practice of Law since 1976 with the law firm of Stam Law Firm, PLLC. (and predecessor firms).
-General Practice with emphasis on real estate litigation, titles, municipal law, and constitutional litigation.
+- Practice of law since 1976 with Stam Law Firm, PLLC (and predecessor firms), with emphasis on real estate litigation, titles, municipal law, and state constitutional litigation.

 Legal and Civic Affiliations, Articles